PROJECT DESIGN AND REALIZATION

 PHASE 3 : IMAGINATION

-Phase 3 is the completion of our largest space, the Workroom/Theater, a 3800 square foot black box theater.
-With input from community members and organizations, we are developing this space as a vessel for the imagination, with a design, outfitting and management structure that will support the widest array of creative work imaginable.
+Phase 3 is the completion of our largest space, the Workroom, a 3800 square foot black box theater.
+With input from community members and organizations, we developed this space as a vessel for the imagination, with a design, outfitting and management structure that will support the widest array of creative work imaginable.
+A conceptual design by award-winning theater architects was funded by a directed donation, and we continued to work with Thomas Douglas (now Bonham & Douglas) Architects to fulfill our vision for the Workroom.

 In March 2022 we were awarded a $2.5 million federal Community Project Funding grant, secured by Congressman Jim McGovern.
-In March 2022, we were awarded our fifth Massachusetts Cultural Council Cultural Facilities Grant, in the amount of $150,000.
-These two grants will allow us to substantially complete the renovations to 33 Hawley, including:
+In the same month, we were awarded our fifth Massachusetts Cultural Council Cultural Facilities Grant, in the amount of $150,000.
+These two grants allowed us to substantially complete the renovations to 33 Hawley, including:

 Mezzanine Level

-- Build out of administrative office and storage room above the art gallery
+- Built out administrative office and storage room above the art gallery

 Street level